Data life cycle: Preserving

 - Change the file format (format migration) and update software to make sure that they do not become outdated or obsolete.

-- Change hardware and other storage media (such as paper, magnetic tape, etc) to avoid degradation.
+- Change hardware and other storage media (such as paper, magnetic tape, etc.) to avoid degradation.

 - Ensure that data is organised and described with appropriate metadata and documentation to be always understandable and reusable.

-Why is data preserving important?
+Why is data preservation important?

 - Guarantee that your data can be verified and reproduced for several years after the end of the project.